Vocative case: Korean

-신이시여, 부디 저들을 용서하소서. (sinisiyeo', budi jeodeureul yongseohasoseo.)
-(Oh god, please forgive them.)

 In Middle Korean, there were three honorific classes of the vocative case:

 Hungarian

 Hungarian has a number of vocative-like constructions, even though it lacks an explicit vocative inflection.

 Noun phrases in a vocative context always take the zero article.
 While noun phrases can take zero articles for other reasons, the lack of an article otherwise expected marks a vocative construction.
 This is especially prominent in dialects of Hungarian where personal proper names and other personal animate nouns tend to take the appropriate definite article, similarly to certain dialects of German detailed above.
 For example:

 With certain words such as barát ("friend"), hölgy ("lady"), úr ("gentleman, lord"), vocation is, in addition to the zero article, always marked by the first person possessive:

 Words like testvér ("sibling, brother") and other words of relation do not require the first person possessive, but it is readily used in common speech, especially in familiar contexts:

 The second-person pronoun can be used to emphasize a vocation when appropriate: Hát miért nem adtad oda neki, te bolond? ("Why did you not give it to him, you fool?"), Te Karcsi, nem láttad a szemüvegem? ("Charlie, have you seen my glasses?"), Lógtok ezért még, ti gazemberek. ("You shall yet hang for this, crooks!"), etc.